Capgemini Engineering

 Capgemini Engineering (previously known as Altran Technologies, SA) is a global innovation and engineering consulting firm founded in 1982 in France by Alexis Kniazeff and Hubert Martigny.

-Altran operates primarily in high technology and innovation consultancy, which account for nearly 75% of its turnover.
-Administrative and information consultancy accounts for 20% of its turnover with strategy and management consulting making up the rest.
+Altran Technologies operated primarily in high technology and innovation industries, which accounted for nearly 75% of its turnover.
+Administrative and information consultancy accounted for 20% of its turnover with strategy and management consulting making up the rest.
 The firm is active in most engineering domains, particularly electronics and IT technology.

 In 2018, Altran generated €2.916 billion in revenues and employed over 46,693 people around the world.
-Since 18 June 2015, Altran has been led by CEO Dominique Cerutti.
-Altran was acquired by Capgemini in 2019.
-On 8 April 2021, they have renamed the organization as "Capgemini Engineering", due to the merger with Capgemini's Engineering and R&D services.
+Altran was acquired by Capgemini in 2019 and was renamed as "Capgemini Engineering" on 8 April 2021 due to its merge with Capgemini's Engineering and R&D services.